Jane Amsterdam

 Jane Ellen Amsterdam (born June 15, 1951) is a former American magazine and newspaper editor.
 After successive magazine editorships during the 1970s, she joined The Washington Post as section editor.
-She later became founding editor of Manhattan, inc. magazine, and was widely credited with making it into a dynamic, National Magazine Award-winning magazine.
+She later became founding editor of Manhattan, inc., and was widely credited with making it into a dynamic, National Magazine Award-winning magazine.
 She later joined the New York Post, becoming the first female editor of a major New York City newspaper.
 At the New York Post, she worked to increase the paper's credibility and journalism standards.
 By the time she left the Post in 1989, she was one of only six women in the country editing a newspaper with a circulation of over 100,000.

 Early life and education

 Amsterdam was born in Philadelphia, the third of four children.
 Her mother, Fay, was a housewife and her father, Morton, a dentist and university professor.
 She was raised in Bala Cynwyd, Pennsylvania and worked for her high school newspaper.
 She attended Cedar Crest College in Allentown, Pennsylvania, where which she interned at Philadelphia magazine.